AllenWn/stock_prediction/README.md

 ## Quick Start
 To run this project, MATLAB installation is required with the latest Statistical and Machine Learning Toolbox.

+### Training overview

+1. Run `training_pipeline.m` to load the data and execute model training.
+2. Execute `predict/predict_scripts.m` to load the trained model and predict the result.

 ### Data Processing
-1. Place your stock data files in the `data/raw/` directory.
+1. Place your raw stock data files in the `data/` directory.
-2. Run `scripts/data_loader.m` to load the data.
+2. Run `utils/load_data.m` to load the data.
-3. Execute `scripts/data_preprocessor.m` to prepare the data for modeling.
+3. Execute `process_wkretrun` to load the raw data and calculate the week return and other secondary index.

-### Model Training and Prediction
+### Model Training
-1. Execute `scripts/predictive_model.m` to start training the models.
+1. Execute `scripts/step_training.m` to start training the models.
-2. Upon completion, prediction results will be saved in the `results/prediction_outputs/` directory.
+2. Upon completion, prediction results models will be saved in the `models/` directory.
+3. traning log will be recored in training_log.txt

+### Model Prediction
+1. Execute `predict/predict_x.mat` to load the prediction independent variable.
+2. Execute `predict/predict_scripts.m` to load models and predict result.

 ## Configuration and Dependencies
 - MATLAB R202X